finkel-lang/finkel/doc/contents/macros.rst

    main = print 55

-   [1 of 1] Compiling Main             ( fib-macro.sk, nothing )
+   [1 of 1] Compiling Main             ( fib-macro.fnk, nothing )

 Special forms
 -------------

-The sk core keywords are implemented as macros made from sk kernel.
-Details of sk core keywords are described in the `haddock API documentation <https://hackage.haskell.org>`_ of the ``sk-core`` package.
+The Finkel core keywords are implemented as macros made from Finkel kernel.
+Details of Finkel core keywords are described in the `haddock API documentation <https://hackage.haskell.org>`_ of the ``finkel-core`` package.

-This section explains built-in macros in the sk kernel language.
+This section explains built-in macros in the Finkel kernel language.
 These built-in macros are sometimes called *special forms*.
 All special forms start with ``:``, followed by lower case alphabetic character, to avoid name conflict with existing Haskell functions.

 :begin